 If you have been placed on antibiotics, take the tablets or liquid as directed.
 Antibiotics will be given to help prevent infection.
 Discontinue antibiotic use in the event of a rash or any other unfavorable reaction and contact our office immediately.
 Call the office if you have any questions.

 In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour, including the prescribed medicine.
 You should then sip on coke, tea, or ginger ale.
 You should sip slowly over a fifteen-minute period.
 When the nausea subsides you can begin taking solid foods and the prescribed medicine.

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As reviewed in your consultation, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
 Call Drs.
-Murphy, Kosman, Danko, Warren, Picard, Shapiro or if you have any questions.
+Kosman, Danko, Warren or Williams if you have any questions.

 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.

 - You should be careful going from the lying down position to standing.
 You could get light headed from low blood sugar or medications.
 Before standing up, you should sit for one minute before getting up.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
 They are not roots; they are the bony walls which supported the tooth.
 These projections usually smooth out spontaneously.
 If not, they can be removed by Dr. Kosman, Dr. Danko, Dr. Warren or Dr. Williams.